 Solution: Increase the degree of the fitting polynomial, using the parameter "wdegree".
 Beware that this may introduce overfitting, especially at the red and blue ends of the spectra (i.e., the polynomial is so poorly constrained in those regions where few points are available, that it also fits their position uncertainty, incorporating this noise into the solution: the corresponding residuals may therefore look very small, and yet the calibrated spectra will appear to be badly calibrated; an extreme case of overfitting is, for instance, fitting 4 points with a 3rd degree polynomial: the residuals will be exactly zero, and yet the obtained model will be highly inaccurate).
+For this reason, while applying this solution it may be also appropriate to set the parameter "wmode" to 2 (for LSS or LSS-like data), or the parameter "wmosmode" to 1 or 2 (for MOS or MXU data).

-A.3.4 The calibrated spectra look "noisy" at their ends
+A.3.3 The calibrated spectra look "noisy" at their ends

 This problem is symmetric to the previous one: the fit residuals may look very small, and yet the calibrated spectra will appear to be badly calibrated at their blue and red ends.
-This is the effect of model overfitting (see
+This is the effect of model overfitting (see Figure 9.8.2).